Fadhaa/Currencies-Price-prediction/README.md

 Currencies-Price-prediction

-This code to import data from investing.com after I tried to use investpy, but it's seemingly not working due to connection problems
+This code is to import data from investing.com after I tried to use investpy, but it's seemingly not working due to connection problems

 Step 1: install
 python3